godofhoe/Scaling-linguistics/scaling analysis/English/README.md

   #fit_with_cut(...)
 </code></pre>

-3. In jupyter notebook, Use Cell > Run all to excute the program.
+3. In jupyter notebook, use Cell > Run all to excute the program.

 4. If there is any bug, it will show in the bottom of this program.
 Please report us if you can not solve the bug.